bansaljatin05/GraphWiz/README.md

 # GraphiX

-This is a web portal developed using React JS.
+This is a web application developed using React JS.
+Live version of the application can be accessed at https://graphwiz.netlify.app/

 ### Functionalities of the Project:
 * Nodes are created by clicking on the screen.